felnne/ansible-php5/README.md

 #### XDebug

-"Xdebug is a PHP extension which provides debugging and profiling capabilities.[1]
+"Xdebug is a PHP extension which provides debugging and profiling capabilities.
 It uses the DBGp debugging protocol."

 Source: https://xdebug.org/